Kevin Lin

 Combining optimal control and learning for autonomous aerial navigation in novel indoor environments

-Kevin Lin, Brian Huo, Megan Hu,
+Kevin Lin, Brian Huo, Megan Hu

 We study how aerial robots can autonomously learn to navigate safely in novel indoor environments by combining optimal control and learning techniques.
 We train our agent entirely in simulation and demonstrate generalization on novel indoor scenes.